 If your student is chosen in the lottery, we hope that you will accept right.
 However, we can allow you a two weeks grace period to make your decision.
 After that, your child will lose their spot and we begin calling students on the waiting list.
 If you are called during April, May, June, or July, you will have 2 business days to make your decision.
 During August and after the school year has begun, we will ask that you make your decision more quickly, usually within 24 hours as others are on the waiting list and anxiously waiting to be accepted.

 Do spaces ever become available during the school year?

-On occasion a spaces does become available during the school year.
+On occasion, space does become available during the school year.
 When this occurs, we will call the first person on the waiting list for that grade.

 Will you accept students who are not yet five years old by September first?
 What if they have already been accepted through their district’s Early Entrance testing program?

-We do occasionally accept a student for early entrance that has been approve through the school district first..
-Students will only be considered for early entry if there are no other applicants of school age on the waiting list and only if they are enrolled prior to November 1st of that school year.
+We do occasionally accept a student for an early entrance that has been approved through the school district first.
+Students will only be considered for early entry if there are no other applicants of school age on the waiting list and only if they are enrolled before November 1st of that school year.

 If a student leaves RPA and then decides he or she wants to come back, can they?